tari-project/tari/RFC/src/RFC-0300_DAN.md

 #### Checkpoints
 VNs periodically post checkpoint summaries to the [base layer] for each asset that they are managing.
 The checkpoints will form an immutable record of the [Digital Asset] state on the base-layer.
 There will be two types of checkpoints:
-* An opening checkpoint will:
+* An Opening checkpoint will:
   * Specify the members of the VN committee.
   * Lock up the collateral for the committee members for this checkpoint period.
   * Collect the fee pool for this checkpoint period from the Asset Issuer into a Multi-Sig UTXO under the control of the committee.
   This can be a top-up of the fees or a whole new fee pool.

-* A closing checkpoint will:
+* A Closing checkpoint will:
   * Summarize the Digital Asset state on the base layer.
   * Release the fee pay outs.
   * Release the collateral for the committee members for this checkpoint period.
   * Allow for committee members to resign from the committee

+After an DA is issued there will immediately be an Opening checkpoint.
+After a checkpoint period there will then be a Closing checkpoint followed immediately by an Opening checkpoint for the next period, we will call this set of checkpoints an Intermediate checkpoint.
+This will continue until the end of the asset's lifetime where there will be a final Closing checkpoint will be followed by the retirement of the asset.

 #### Consensus
 Committees of VNs will use a [ConsensusStrategy] to manage the process of